Jean-Doré Beach

 -

-Is it allowed to smoke at the Beach?
+Is smoking or vaping permitted at the Beach?

 Under the Tobacco Control Act, smoking is prohibited at Jean-Doré Beach.
 People who wish to smoke must leave the Beach area and go to the designated zones.